 RESULTS: Causes of colorectal cancer were categorized into internal and external factors.
 The majority of respondents agreed that there is an association between Western foods and colorectal cancer.
 Malaysian traditional diet was not related to colorectal cancer as less preservative agents were used.
 Malaysian diet preparation consisting of taste of cooking (spicy, salty and sour foods) plus type of cooking (fry, grilled and smoked) were considered causes of colorectal cancer.
 All respondents changed their dietary pattern to healthy food after being diagnosed with colorectal cancer.
 Advice from doctors regarding suitable food for colorectal cancer was useful in this regard.

 CONCLUSIONS: Eating outside, use of food flavoring ingredients and preservative agents were considered to be the main factors causing colorectal cancer.
 All respondents admitted that they changed to a healthy diet after being diagnosed with colorectal cancer.

-METHODS: To note, this is a retrospective cohort study and involved laboratory-confirmed drug-resistant TB patients from January 2009 to June 2013.
-Additionally, multiple logistic regression was used to model the outcome and subsequently defined according to the recent definition by World Health Organization.
-In this study, data were analysed using IBM SPSS Statistics for Windows version 22.0.
+METHODS: This retrospective cohort study involved laboratory-confirmed drug-resistant TB patients from January 2009 to June 2013.
+Multiple logistic regression was used to model the outcome, which was subsequently defined according to the recent definition by the WHO.
+Data were analysed using IBM SPSS Statistics for Windows version 22.0.

-CONCLUSION: Therefore, effective behavioural intervention and thorough investigation on ethnic disparities in tuberculosis treatment are needed to promote good compliance in order to achieve better treatment outcomes.
+CONCLUSION: In order to achieve better treatment outcomes for TB, effective behavioural intervention and thorough investigation on ethnic disparities in TB treatment are needed to promote good compliance.

 OBJECTIVES: This study aimed to describe the preferences of Malaysian cancer patients regarding the communication of bad news.